 - 3 choices for firmness

 - One of the best prices in the hybrid world

 - Rather difficult to move the mattress around (for example, when rotating or moving to a new room) as it is quite heavy.
 This is likely the case with most hybrid mattresses.

 - The mattress is not entirely made in the USA.

 The Voila Mattress strikes a nice balance between top-end quality and price.
 You can find cheaper mattresses (such as Amazon budget mattresses), but they won't be as nice or last as long.
-You can find nicer mattresses, but they will be more expensive!
+You can find slightly nicer mattresses, but they will be more expensive!
 Plus, with the 100 night in-home trial, you're not out anything but time if you decide you don't like it.
 100 days is more than enough to make that determination.

 If for some reason you don't feel like Voila can be your every-night mattress (and it certainly can!), it would make a killer guest-room mattress.
 After we tried it out for over 2 weeks, my father-in-law came to our home for a visit and slept on it for 4 nights.
 He really liked it and said it majorly increases the desirability of making our house a pit-stop in the future.
-It's also highly likely to hit a "sweet spot" that appeals to all different kinds of people, so would be great for a guest room, rental cabin, etc. that has many different folks coming through.
+It's also highly likely to hit a "sweet spot" that appeals to all different kinds of people, so would be great for a guest room, rental cabin, etc. that has many different folks coming through (assuming the medium firmness).

 The Voila has a feel that is truly part memory foam, part innerspring.
 I guess that's what hybrid is all about!
 I can definitely recommend it.

 If you decide to try out the Voila, use coupon code "dugroz10" at checkout and you will get a 10% discount!
 In fact, not only will you benefit by getting a discount, it also helps out my blog and YouTube channel just a bit!